avaneev/a5hash/README.md

 is header-only, inlineable C (C++ compatible).
 Provided 64-bit and 128-bit hash functions of the `a5hash` family are compatible with 32-bit platforms, but the use of them there is not recommended due to a lacking performance.
-Additionally available `a5hash32()` function provides a native 32-bit compatibility, if 32-bit hash values are enough.
+On 32-bit platforms it is recommended to use the available `a5hash32()` function which provides a native 32-bit compatibility, if 32-bit hash values are enough.

 This function features a very high hashing throughput for small strings/messages (about 11 cycles/hash for 0-64-byte strings, hashed